eliiza/imbalanced-data/README.md

 NB:
 - To run the example of the GAN as a sample generator for oversampling, you have to get the script from the [DIAL](https://www3.nd.edu/~dial/home/ "Data, Inference, Analytics, and Learning") team on [github](https://github.com/dialnd/imbalanced-algorithms).
 - To run the example using the Hellinger distance criterion in Random Forest, you need to set up the criterion as described in Evgeni Dubov's [github repository](https://github.com/EvgeniDubov/hellinger-distance-criterion).
+(You might also have to copy the resulting files into your notebook directory to import the module)

 ## Jupyter Notebooks